AI coding assistant with deep codebase context for enterprise teams

 Concrete scenarios for the personas Sourcegraph Cody actually fits — and what changes day-one when you adopt it.

-Join a team with a large monorepo.
-Use Cody chat to ask 'How does the authentication flow work?' and @-mention relevant files/symbols.
-Cody explains the flow with code references.
+You join a team with a massive monorepo.
+You ask Cody 'How does the authentication flow work?' with @-mentions of key files.

 Project the real annual outlay, including the implied monthly cost when only an annual tier is published.